 In other words, Jesus was not a fanatic.
 Today, we find fanatics among the various religious sects around the world who condemn others because they are not following their sect's precise rituals or haven't joined their sect.

 They fanatically judge and condemn others because unfortunately, they lack their own relationship with the Supreme Being.

 This is because they do not know the Supreme Being.
 They don't understand that the Supreme Being doesn't want us to join this group or that group.
 The Supreme Being simply wants us to love Him - because this is what will make us happy.

 And love requires that we have the freedom to love or not to love - a concept that opposes fanaticism.

 We should note that "casting out demons" had multiple meanings in ancient times.
-Yes, there were literal possessions, as described specifically in some verses.
-But in addition, most afflictions that today are considered diseases of the mind or even the brain - such as addiction, depression, anxiety and so on - were considered then to be caused by demons.
+Yes, there were literal possessions according to some scripture text.
+But most afflictions considered today as diseases of the mind or even the brain - such as addiction, depression, anxiety and so on - were considered then to be caused by demons.

 How did Jesus heal those?
 By offering them teachings that cured addiction and brought internal peace to those who heard his teachings.
 In other words, Jesus cured them with the power of the Supreme Being.

-Instead, many priests and reverends of today's sectarian institutions focus their teachings on the value of family and related materialistic matters.
+Instead, many priests and reverends of today's sects focus their teachings on the value of family and related materialistic matters.
 Or they teach praying for Jesus to heal their leg, make money or win football games.